Privacy Notice - Data Protection

-Every year the Trustee normally produces an annual report and accounts setting out the Plan's financial position and how the investments have performed.
-You can ask the Plan administrator, JLT, for a full copy of the report and accounts, which includes the Chairman's Statement for the year covering the governance arrangements for the Plan, inlcuding the statutory "value for members" assessment and disclosure of investment charges under the Plan.
+Every year the Trustee normally produces an annual Report and Accounts setting out the Plan's financial position and how the investments have performed.
+You can ask the Plan administrator, JLT, for a full copy of the Report and Accounts, which includes the Chairman's Statement for the year covering the governance arrangements for the Plan, including the statutory "value for members" assessment and disclosure of investment charges under the Plan.

-Benefit statements are normally issued annually in June each year by the Plan administrator.
-The statements confirm the contributions paid during the Plan Year (which is normally the Pension Input Amount for the Plan) and the Account value at 1 April and current investment choices.
-However, members can view details of their Account at any time on the member secure site (log-in required): https://ama.jltgroup.com
+Benefit statements are normally issued annually in June each year by the Plan administrator but are being deferred in 2018 due to the high volume of leaver statements being issued.
+The Benefit statements normally confirm the contributions paid during the Plan Year (which is normally the Pension Input Amount for the Plan) and the Account value at 1 April and the current investment choices, however members can view details of their Account at any time on the member secure site (log-in required): https://ama.jltgroup.com

 Fund Fact Sheets